Break the Routine in Aerobic Exercise

 Join a Group

 If you need to change up your routine, try joining a group.
 Groups are great because you get support from others.
 Motivation is important while you exercise, and groups may help you stay focused.
 There are also set schedules to help keep you on track.
 There are several different types of group activities.
 Find a group that interests you.
+You could also create your own group of those interested in the things you are.
 Some examples include:

 Dance is a great choice for people who seek a powerful cardio workout but also want to enjoy what they are doing.
 It involves aerobic exercise combined with dance and music.
 There are all different types of dance styles that you can choose from.